What we are doing

 • Conscious Roots Radio Episode 66: the state of america, part 1 (part 2 airs this coming Tuesday from 4-5pm central on WHIVfm!)

-Conscious Roots – we are creating a new series of coaching workshops in the next couple of weeks focused on unpacking white supremacy culture and examining white privilege.
-We’re a business that’s focused on equity, inclusion, and racial justice by creating provocative content and engaging learning experiences.
+Conscious Roots – We’re a business that’s focused on equity, inclusion, and racial justice by creating provocative content and engaging learning experiences.
 Our team is 100% Queer, majority People of Color, majority non-binary, and majority coming from low-income backgrounds.